-Program Advisor: Lois Cooper • 413-236-4615
+Program Advisor: Chris Lanev 413-236-2103 • clanev@berkshirecc.edu

 The Peace and World Order concentration seeks to provide students with a broad understanding of many global problems, suggested paths to solutions, and approaches to careers and further study in related areas.
 As a new and rapidly expanding area of concentration, Peace and World Order cuts across many traditional academic lines.
 It is a discipline which is defined as much by the problems it addresses as by the method it applies.